SRON-Earth/Balsa/README.md

 ##### Discussion

 The accuracy is one of the most commonly used metrics to gauge a classifier, but also one that is often misleading.
 It is easy to interpret, because it effectively tells us the percentage of cases in which the classifier is correct.
 It is appealing because it is a single higher-is-better number.
-However, on highly impalanced populations, it is easy to achieve high accuracy using a (ultimately useless) classifier that simply always returns the most prevalent class label (The 'accuracy paradox'.)
+However, on highly imbalanced populations, it is easy to achieve high accuracy using a (ultimately useless) classifier that simply always returns the most prevalent class label (The 'accuracy paradox'.)
 So, while low accuracy is almost never good, high accuracy does not indicate that the classifier is good.

 <a name="fbeta"></a>
 #### F-beta Score [(top)](#tableofcontents)

 ##### Definition

-The *F-beta Score* is a weighted harmonic mean between the True Postive Rate (recall) an the Positive Predictive Value (precision):
+The *F-beta Score* is a weighted harmonic mean between the True Positive Rate (recall) an the Positive Predictive Value (precision):

 	Fb = (1 + b^2) (PPV * TPR) / (b^2 * PPV + TPR)